GreyZ80/AM9511_for_TRS-80_M2/README.md

 ## Schematic

-The schematic provides jumpers enabling various modes of operation.
+The schematic provides jumpers enabling various modes of operation.\
+Set JP. to use the on-board clock.\
+Set jP. to use the AM9511 Pause* to activate Z80 Wait*

 <img width="500" alt="Schematic 0 2" src="https://github.com/user-attachments/assets/d3d50e7d-1868-47c7-be61-6cf8b30654e6" />